4th Grade Curriculum

 Return to Top

-In the first quarter, we will be reviewing basics such as place value, adding, subtracting, rounding and so on.
-The main portion of the curriculum focuses on double and triple digit multiplication, long division, understanding the concepts of fractions, and decimals.
-We will do a lot of work on problem- solving skills and solve single step and multi-step word problems, as such concepts are applicable to real life.
+In the first quarter, we will be reviewing basics such as place value, adding, subtracting, rounding and comparing.
+The main portion of the curriculum focuses on double and triple digit multiplication, long division, and understanding the concepts of fractions.
+We will also develop problem-solving skills and solve single step and multi-step word problems, as such concepts are applicable to real life.

-To prepare your student for each of these concepts, it is important to check in with them on their understanding of the material.
-When we work on multiplication and division, the students will benefit from knowing their basic facts well.
+To prepare your child for each of these concepts, it is important to check in with them on their understanding of the material.
+When we work on multiplication and division, your child will benefit from knowing their basic facts well.
 Practicing the basic facts at home with another person will provide additional help for your child to memorize the math facts solidly.
 Using several methods to learn the basic facts will increase the speed of memorization.

 Return to Top

 The science curriculum focuses on life, earth, and physical sciences.
-The life sciences will include plants, animals, cells, adaptations, and ecosystems.
+The life sciences will include plants and animals and their adaptations, and ecosystems.
 The earth sciences include earth's layers, earthquakes and volcanoes, as well as planets and the solar system.
-Finally, the physical sciences (which are the most abstract and challenging for the fourth grade mind) concentrate on matter, heat, energy, electricity, magnetism, motion, and simple machines.
+Finally, the physical sciences (which are the most abstract and challenging for the fourth grade mind) concentrate on electricity, magnetism, motion, and simple machines.